 In any 10 year period over 80 percent of road level crossings are collision free.
 A small group of "collision black spot" level crossings (those with more than one collision within ten years) are responsible for around 36 percent of all collisions.

-Trespassing is the leading cause of railway deaths in New Zealand.
-From 1994 to the end of 2012, 203 people have died while trespassing on railway tracks.
+Trespassers struck by trains is the leading cause of railway deaths in New Zealand.
+From 1994 to 2012, 204 people have died while trespassing on railway tracks.
 (New Zealand Ministry of Transport data).

-In data collected between 1990 and 2008 from the Ministry of Transport's Crash Analysis System relating to collisions between motor vehicles and trains:
+In data collected between 1990 and 2012 from the NZ Transport Agency's Crash Analysis System (CAS) relating to all collisions between motor vehicles and trains at a level crossing:

 More statistical information can be found on the Ministry of Transport website.